redhat-openshift-ecosystem/opct/docs/dev.md

 Sonobuoy provides its own CLI but it has a considerable number of flags and options which can be overwhelming.
 This isn't an issue with Sonobuoy, it's just the result of being a very flexible tool.
-However, for simplicity sake, the OpenShift certification tool extends the Sonobuoy CLI with some strong opinions specific to the realm certifying OpenShift on new infrastructure.
+However, for simplicity sake, the OPCT extends Sonobuoy CLI with some strong opinions specific to the realm validating OpenShift on new infrastructure.

 #### Integration with Sonobuoy CLI <a name="dev-integration-cli"></a>

-The OpenShift provider certification tool's CLI is written in Golang so that extending Sonobuoy is easily done.
+The OPCT's CLI is written in Golang so that extending Sonobuoy is easily done.
 Sonobuoy has two specific areas on which we build on:

 - Cobra commands (e.g. [sonobuoy run](https://github.com/vmware-tanzu/sonobuoy/blob/87e26ab7d2113bd32832a7bd70c2553ec31b2c2e/cmd/sonobuoy/app/run.go#L47-L62))
 - Sonobuoy Client ([source code](https://github.com/vmware-tanzu/sonobuoy/blob/87e26ab7d2113bd32832a7bd70c2553ec31b2c2e/pkg/client/interfaces.go#L246-L250))

-Ideally, the OpenShift Provider Cert tool's commands will interact with the Sonobuoy Client API.
+Ideally, the OPCT's commands will interact with the Sonobuoy Client API.
 There may be some situations where this isn't possible and you will need to call a Sonobuoy's Cobra Command directly.
 Keep in mind, executing a Cobra Command directly adds some odd interaction; this should be avoided since the ability to cleanly \
 set Sonobuoy's flags may be unsafe in code like below.
 The code below won't fail at compile time if there's a change